source-academy/general/instructor/README.md

 - [Guide for managing contest voting](voting/README.md): setup for students to vote for the most popular solutions of specific assessments
 - [Guide for setting up a Source Academy game](game/README.md): game provides context for homework assessments

-## Resources for instructors who use Source Academy with GitHub Classroom
+## Resources for educators who use Source Academy with GitHub Classroom

 - [Guide for authoring and managing assessments using GitHub Classroom](github/README.md)